Understanding the use of questionnaire

 - Impose less pressure on the respondents for immediate response.
 The respondent can consider each point carefully before actually putting his reply in writing.

-Disadvantages and drawbacks of Questionnaire
+Disadvantages of Questionnaire

 - Misinterpretation of question may lead to incorrect information.
 There is a little chance to clarify a particular response.